Luccambc/Luccambc/README.md

 ## Hey my mans!
 I'm Lucca Magalhães :D
-- 🚀 Working hard to become the a successful Full Stack developer
+- 🚀 Working hard to become the a successful developer
 - 🎓 Undergraduate student in Computer Science at University of Brasília (UnB)
 - 📚 I speak Portuguese and English
-- 💞 I love football/soccer and motorsports :)
+- 💞 I love football (soccer) and motorsports :)

 <div>
   <a href="https://github.com/luccambc">